Issue |

 Our building blocks of Trust and the social aspects of group work are as follows:

 Contexts.
 Interactions between individuals have a context.
 The behaviour of an individual may vary greatly from context to context.
 Our view of contexts is simply as tasks that individuals may undertake collaboratively.
-We represent contexts alpha, ..., omega, alpha', ..., omega', alpha", ..., is an element of C. alphax is context alpha from x's point of view, betay is context beta from y's(1).
+We represent contexts alpha, ..., omega, alpha', ..., omega', alpha", ..., C. alphax is context alpha from x's point of view, betay is context beta from y's(1).
 If a set of people form a group G1 with a fixed set of contexts, that set of contexts is notated CG1.

 Basic trust.
 A group member has a disposition which we call basic trust.
 It may be derived from previous experiences, and may change as a result of new experiences.
 Tx represents the basic trust of individual x and has a value in the range [-1,+1].